AdobeDocs/dynamic-media-developer-resources.en/guidelines.md

 Any ideas you may have to improve the documentation are welcome as contributions.
 However comments, issues, and pull requests are intended for *contributions* only.
 They are not intended to be used to answer your questions about how to use Dynamic Media, implement your project, or solve technical problems.

-Any questions about the usage of Dynamic Media or technical errors you may have should be reported through the [Experience Cloud Enterprise Support portal](https://helpx.adobe.com/contact/enterprise-support.ec.html) or discussed in the [Experience Manager community.](https://forums.adobe.com/community/experience-cloud/marketing-cloud/experience-manager)
+Any questions about the usage of Dynamic Media or technical errors you may have should be reported through the [Experience Cloud Enterprise Support portal](https://experienceleague.adobe.com/?support-solution=General&support-tab=home#support) or discussed in the [Experience Manager community.](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/ct-p/adobe-experience-manager-community)

-***Documentation contributions are not a replacement for Adobe Customer Care*** and any such contributions seeking answers to support-related questions will be rejected.
+***Documentation contributions are not a replacement for Adobe Customer Care*** and any such contributions seeking answers to support-related questions are rejected.

 ### Contributions must clearly reference affected documentation pages.

 If you create an issue to suggest improvements to the documentation, you must include links to the pages affected.
-If you create an issue by using the **Edit this page** link on a documentation page, the issue will be created with a link to the page automatically.
+If you create an issue by using the **Edit this page** link on a documentation page, the issue is created with a link to the page automatically.

-This does not apply to pull requests since pull requests by their nature reference the affected page(s).
+This process does not apply to pull requests because pull requests, by their nature, reference the affected pages.

 ## Documentation Guidelines